dotnet/runtime/docs/workflow/ci/pipelines-overview.md

 ### Runtime-dev-inner loop pipeline

-This pipeline is also required, and its intent is to cover a developer inner loop scenarios that could be affected by any change, like running a specific build command or running tests inside Visual Studio, etc.
+This pipeline is also required, and its intent is to cover developer inner loop scenarios that could be affected by any change, like running a specific build command or running tests inside Visual Studio, etc.

 ### Dotnet-linker-tests